Skip to main content

 Supported Shape Types

-• Individual shapes (polygons)
+• Individual shapes (polygons) – Define a single geographic area.

-• Individual points
+• Individual points – Represent specific locations.

-• Collections of points
+• Collections of points – Group multiple locations into a single dataset.

 Supported File Formats